-SPARTANBURG COUNTY, SC (FOX Carolina) - SLED said a new charge has been filed against a former Spartanburg County deputy accused of assaulting his wife in at least four separate incidents since 2011.
+SPARTANBURG COUNTY, SC (FOX Carolina) - A judge has sentenced a former Spartanburg County Deputy accused of assaulting his wife in at least four separate incidents since 2011.

 According to the South Carolina Law Enforcement Division, 37-year-old Donald Douglas Ross, Jr. is accused of hitting his wife during an incident on October 15, 2018.
 Warrants released by SLED indicate he punched her in the mouth, causing her lip to bust open and bleed.